GSA/fpki-guides/pages/fpki_certificate_profiles.md

 The _Common Policy CP_ covers 18 certificate profiles and two CRL extensions profiles (i.e., OCSP responder and CRL):

-<**Since this list is so long, better to direct the reader to click the sidebar nav +-sign to see the profiles list links.**>
+<**Since this list is so long, it would be better to direct the reader to click the sidebar nav +-sign to see the profiles links.**>

 * Self-Signed CA (link)
 * xxxx